-For real.
 Chloe dropped her favorite tennis ball on top of the dandelion crown, so we put the “crowning touch” on our day with a fun-filled game of fetch!

 If this story brought a smile, a laugh, or a woof, please check out…